eddymandran/rn-Course_goal_app/README.md

 <p>
 </p>

-> Udemy tutorial by Maximilian Schwarzmüller to discover React Native.([course here](https://www.udemy.com/course/react-native-the-practical-guide/))
+> Udemy tutorial by Maximilian Schwarzmüller to discover React Native ([course here](https://www.udemy.com/course/react-native-the-practical-guide/)).
 > <br/>
-> The purpose of the application is to be able to create a list of goals for training.
+> The purpose of the application is to be able to create a list of goals

 ## Installation